WailSaleh/Wail_Saleh/README.md

 # Hi, I'm Wail Saleh 👋

-🎓 **BS in Computer Communications Engineering**
-💼 **MBA in Financial Economics**
-📊 **Data Analyst | Recently completed a Data Analysis Bootcamp**

 ### 🔍 About Me
-I'm a passionate data enthusiast with a strong foundation in engineering and economics.
-My journey in data analysis began during my MBA, where I discovered how data can drive strategic decision-making.
-Recently, I completed a 7-month intensive Bootcamp in Data Analysis, sharpening my skills in Python, Data Visualization, and Statistical Analysis.
+With a foundation in engineering and finance, I bring a unique analytical perspective to data-driven projects.
+My journey began with solving several communication systems, then shifted towards economical analytics during my MBA.
+Recently, I completed a 7-month Data Analysis Bootcamp, where I honed my skills in Python, data visualization, and storytelling with data.

 ### 🛠️ Skills
 - **Languages**: Python, SQL